Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 * Can now delete metric comment all the way

 ### Known issues
-* Unable to change metric type or edit metrics after clicking recalulate score (must restart PlanScoreCard and reload to edit)
+* Unable to change metric type or edit metrics after clicking recalculate score (must restart PlanScoreCard and reload to edit)
 * No longer real time plot updating in Metric Editor
 * Intermittent color change on adjacent label in qualitative label/edit color picker
 * Certain patients cause crash on launching PlanScoreCard (only seen in V17)